 Buyers prefer jars that retain their original zinc or glass lids and will pay a premium for uncommon colors, such as lime green, amber, purple and blue.

-A blue No. 4 half-pint Ball jar recently sold on eBay for $134.99.
-A model No. 333 amber jar made by Putnam brought $160.
+I’ve seen a blue No. 4 half-pint Ball jar sell on eBay for $134.99, and a model No. 333 amber jar made by Putnam fetch $160.
 The lesson?
 Sometimes, it’s the simplest items that are worth the most.